Ed94/SectoredLang/Docs/Overview.md

 ```
 Manual memory management using the OS provided heap (if using an LP with access to the OS).

-Unlike static or stack heap is an allocator sector and thus cannot declare variables.
+Unlike static or stack, heap is an allocator sector and thus cannot declare variables.
-Instead you must provide it a pointer to a stack or static memory region.
+Instead you must provide it a pointer stored in a stack or static memory region.

 Like any manually managed heap.
 It must be manually freed.